andyhou965/smartvoice-website/README.md

-# Smart Voice Website Template
+# AI Product Website Example

-This is a website template for a smart voice assistant.
-It is designed to be a modern, clean, easy-to-use template that can be customized to fit your needs.
+This is a modern designed website example for a smart voice assistant product.

+It is designed to be a modern, clean, easy-to-use template with AI elements, and can be customized to fit your needs.

 <p align="center">
 <img src="./demo/hero.png" width="600"><br>